coder3462/CitySmart/README.md

-# profhacks-2018
+# CitySmart

-Project for ProfHacks 2018 by Sumant, Rahul, Samvit, and Varun.
+A website for keeping people aware of the community around them.

-A project for keeping people aware of the community around them.
+Made by Rahul, Varun, Samvit, and Sumant - Submitted at ProfHacks 2018